 The Social Coordinator is responsible for organizing social activities during the semester for the Seminary student body.

 Seminary Student Worship and Chapel Coordinator

-The chapel coordinator is responsible for planning and directing the program of the Seminary chapel, including its various components of worship, fellowship, instruction, and inspiration.
-They arrange for the participation of others in the chapel program, including students, faculty, staff, and invited guests, and organize and conduct the scheduled Day of Prayer for each semester.
+The chapel coordinator will assist the faculty in planning and leading the program of the Seminary chapel, including its various components of worship, fellowship, instruction, and inspiration.
+This may include arranging for the participation of others in the chapel program, including students, faculty, staff, and invited guests, and working closely with faculty to organize the scheduled Day of Prayer in the winter semester.